The BIGGEST charity challenge in the

 C) their watercraft and equipment have been power washed with hot water.

-There will be porto potties placed at all race segments for the convenience of all particpants.
+There will be porta-potties placed at all race segments for the convenience of all participants.